 Thus, if you are not experienced in system administration or you do not like to navigate through many hidden folders, specify the terminal installation folder away from Program Files to allow the data terminal to be stored in the same directory as the MetaTrader 5 terminal.
 For example, install the terminal on drive D:\, if the operating system is installed on drive C:\.

-More information about the differences in the modes of MetaTrader 5 operation that depend on the installation path can be found in Getting started → Start terminal in the built-in user guide.
+More information about the differences in the modes of MetaTrader 5 operation that depend on the installation path can be found in Getting started → For Advanced User → Platform Start in the built-in user guide.

 Indicators, Scripts and Expert Advisors